-Indian outbound travellers are constantly exploring newer destinations; Croatia is latest on the list.
+Indian outbound travelers are constantly exploring newer destinations; Croatia is latest on the list.
 There are no direct flights from India to Croatia as of today and the best options are through the Middle East or through the East European countries.

 If you are planning a longer itinerary, Croatia could be combined with countries such as Slovenia, Bosnia, Montenegro, Russia and Serbia.

 It’s incredibly tough attempting to build a list of the best locations in Croatia as there are many wonderful locations for a holiday, making it rather hard to pick.
-Find below the top 10 must Visit Tourist Destinations in Croatia for Indian Travelers
+Find below the top 10 must Visit Tourist Destinations in Croatia for Indian Travelers:-

 Croatia’s jewel, Dubrovnik is absolutely wonderful!
 Its Old Town is really spectacular and an absolute must-see- it’s easy to spend a couple of days exploring, strolling the city walls, and going to all the sights around it.